lehuong2709/Mind_At_Work_Website/README.md

 <a id="project-highlights"></a>
 ## **🎯 Project Highlights**
 * Predict mental health outcomes of employees using structured datasets.
-* Built multiple models (Random Forest, CatBoost, Neural Network).
+* Built multiple models (Random Forest, CatBoost).
 * Integrated Explainable AI (XAI) to show feature importance.
 * Developed an interactive Streamlit dashboard for live predictions and insights.